AndreasHiropedi/ILP_project/README.md

 - report detailing the architecture and drone control algorithm
 - automated tests that check for code functionality (found in src -> tests)
 - supporting documents for the software testing coursework (such as requirements document, courserwork specification, planning documents, etc.)
+- portfolio document for the software testing coursework